python-adaptive/paper/paper.md

 An example of such a loss function for a one-dimensional function is the interpoint distance, such as in Fig. @fig:loss_1D.
 This loss will suggest to sample a point in the middle of an interval with the largest Euclidean distance and thereby ensure the continuity of the function.
 A more complex loss function that also takes the first neighboring intervals into account is one that adds more points where the second derivative (or curvature) is the highest.
-Figure @fig:adaptive_vs_grid shows a comparison between this loss and a function that is sampled on a grid.
+Figure @fig:adaptive_vs_grid shows a comparison between a result using this loss and a function that is sampled on a grid.

 #### In general local loss functions only have a logarithmic overhead.